-Around 9,800 people lost their homes during the three months to the end of March, 8% fewer than during the previous quarter and 26% below the figure for the same period of 2009, according to the Council of Mortgage Lenders.
+Around 9,800 people had their property repossessed during the three months to the end of March, 8% less than during the previous quarter and 26% down on the same period of 2009.

-But it warned that the decline in repossessions should not cause complacency, as there were a large number of households who were only just coping and remained vulnerable.
+But it warned that the decline in repossessions should not cause complacency as there were a large number of households who were only just coping and who remained vulnerable.

 The group has joined forces with housing charity Shelter and Citizens Advice to write to the new Chancellor, George Osborne, urging him to extend the current support available to households in the greatest financial difficulty in his first Budget.